-Somewhere between New Line Cinemas and Blumhouse Productions, Dark Castle Entertainment shone briefly as horror king.
+Somewhere between New Line Cinemas and Blumhouse Productions, Dark Castle Entertainment shone briefly as the king of horror.
 Named after horror master William Castle, the studio was created with the purpose of remaking his classic movies.
 Within just a few years, Dark Castle produced remakes of 13 Ghosts, The House on Haunted Hill, and House of Wax.
 Upon its release in 2002, Ghost Ship marked a departure for the studio.
 In spite of its similarity to the 1980 film, Death Ship, Ghost Ship was in fact an original story.
 Original or remake, critics hated Ghost Ship.
 But 90’s and 2000’s horror fans have a soft spot for this ocean chiller.
-Does Ghost Ship deserve a critical re-appraisal?
+So does Ghost Ship deserve a critical re-appraisal?
 Or is it just a bad movie?

 In 1962, tragedy leaves luxury ocean liner, the SS Antonia Graza, lost at sea.
 Forty years later, the crew of salvage tugboat, the Arctic Warrior, discover the same ship drifting in the Bering Sea.
 However, fortune quickly gives way to horror when the salvage crew discovers that something still haunts the ocean liner’s halls.

 Ghost Ship Boasts An Impressive Opening Set-Piece

 Very few horror movies can claim to have an opening as impressive as Ghost Ship.
 First, director Steve Beck adopts old-fashioned aesthetics for his opening credits.
 They fit the time period in which the movie’s opening is set.
 Furthermore, Beck’s stylistic choice promises audiences some fun, cartoonish horror.
 Not all horror needs to be ‘elevated’.
 There’s nothing wrong with ‘popcorn’ horror movies.
 And for about five minutes, Beck delivers on that promise.

 …not much could sap the fun of watching arms on an upper torso reaching to grasp their severed lower torso.